 Lesson: Turn a File into a Tree of Hashes

-Work in Progress This is the content from this existing Lesson vaguely re-framed to fit the Lesson framework.
+Work in Progress This is the content from vaguely re-framed to fit the Lesson framework.

 Explain how IPFS represents Files as Merkle trees